-Since the company was founded in 1964, the Nike brand (originally Blue-Ribbon Sports) has become one of the most recognizable in the world thanks to the famous “The Swoosh” logo created by student Carolyn Davidson for $35.
-Of course, partly, the brand gained its popularity thanks to innovative products, but it is unlikely that it would have gone so far ahead from its competitors if there were no successful marketing strategy.
+Since its founding in 1964, Nike (originally called Blue-Ribbon Sports) has become one of the world’s most recognizable brands, thanks to the famous “Swoosh” logo created by student Carolyn Davidson for a mere $35.
+The company owes its success not only to innovative products, but also to a solid marketing strategy.

-Nike Digital Marketing Strategy: Social networks
+Nike Digital Marketing Strategy: Social Networks

 Nike has several different Twitter accounts for different subsidiary brands.
 The company mainly focuses on using the @mention function.
 This means that a significant part of Nike’s Twitter activity is in responding to buyer’s requests that can directly contact their favorite brand.
 In the past, this approach was not possible.

 Nike employees personally answer questions about products, goods remaining in the warehouse, and orders.
 And this is despite the fact that Nike has a separate account for support services, specially created to answer customer questions.